 ‘Jenny of course.
 Smart girl.’

 He grinned.
-‘Are any girls not smart?’
+‘Are there any girls who are not smart?’

-‘You’ll find them in Room 304, answering phones, making calls, typing up reports.’
+‘Plenty – you’ll find them in Room 304, answering phones, making calls, typing up reports.’

 ‘Why the fuck should I speak to you!’
 Johanssen’s look was murder, ‘Look at my fucking leg, look at it!’

 ‘Firstly, your daughter told you to speak with me and threatened you if you wouldn’t, secondly, your leg was not my doing.
 It was his island you attacked.
 I had nothing to do with the payback.’

 ‘Don’t waste my time.
 There’s another reception awaiting you when you come out.
 You won’t make it past the first day.
 It’s my job to still be alive to stop this happening.
 You do know I can, don’t you?
 Now let’s get down to business.
 We can get part of the seam back for you.’

 His ears pricked up, though he didn’t want.
 It became too much.
 ‘How much?’